-Warning We have announced the end of life of Jobserver and all related Jobserver integrations for September 30, 2024, with the exception of Public Sector customers using GovCloud or on-prem environments.
+Warning Jobserver and all related Jobserver integrations are end of life starting October, 2024, with the exception of Public Sector customers using GovCloud or on-prem environments.

 For information on the integration of S3 via Edge, go to Integrating an Amazon S3 file system via Edge.